 “Let us look closer,” Galacti says.
 “You have accomplished much, and have proven you can repair much of what you break in your race to make those accomplishments.
 In the end, have you done more good or more harm to this fragile home of yours?”

 Land: Supporting Human Life

 Early man learned the basics of agrarian farming, how to plant with the cycles of the seasons, to fertilize our fields with the remains of previous crops, and to rotate crops in ways that kept the fields fertile and productive.
-In the East, cultures growing rice discovered that keeping fish in their rice paddies fertilized the soil while simultaneously reducing pests and growing a population of easy protein sources.
+In the East, cultures growing rice discovered that keeping fish in their rice paddies fertilized the soil while simultaneously reducing pests and increasing a population of natural protein sources.

-You don’t see the word desertification much on the news, but it is a major crisis that results from our use of the Land.
+You don’t see the word desertification much on the news, but it is a significant crisis that results from our use of the land.
 The term means agricultural land that becomes unsuitable for farming, often changing into barren rock or arid waste.
 A June 2009 report by the United Nations identified desertification, amplified by global climate change, as the most significant environmental challenge of the current epoch.

 We discussed the Aral Sea in the previous chapter as one example of the speedy, accelerating pace of human-caused desertification.
 Lake Tchad in Africa is another.
-Between 1970 and 2010, the lake has shrunk from 25,000 square kilometers to only 5,000 due to a combination of water overusage and reduced precipitation to refill the lake.
+Between 1970 and 2010, the lake has shrunk from 25,000 square kilometers to only 5,000 due to a combination of water over usage and reduced precipitation to refill the lake.
 The entire body of water is in real danger of vanishing, and with it the ability to farm for every community at its edge.